-VERMONT

-Statute(s) and regulation(s) VT.
+VERMONT Statuto(s) and nagulation(s) Statute(s) and regulation(s) VT.
 STAT.
 ANN. tit.
 18, § 4224 (West)(2016).
 VT.
 STAT.
 ANN. tit.
 33, § 2004 (West)(2019).

-Does the state allow drug Yes.

-take-back programs by

-statute/regulation?

-Program components VT.
-STAT.
-ANN. tit 18, § 4224.
+Does the state allow drug Yes. take-back programs by statute/regulation?
+165. Program components Vt.
+Stat.
+Ann. tit 18, § 4224.
 Unused Prescription Drug Disposal Program.
 The Department of Health shall establish and maintain the statewide unused prescription drug disposal program to provide for the safe disposal of Vermont residents' unused and unwanted prescription drugs.
 The program may include establishing secure collection and disposal sites and providing medication envelopes for sending unused prescription drugs to an authorized collection facility for destruction.

-VT.
-STAT.
-ANN. tit.
-33, § 2004

-§ 2004.
-Manufacturer Fee.

-(a) Annually, each pharmaceutical manufacturer or labeler of prescription drugs that are paid for by the Department of Vermont Health Access for individuals participating in Medicaid, Dr. Dynasaur, or VPharm shall pay a fee to the agency of human services.
-The fee shall be 1.75 percent of the previous calendar year's prescription drug spending by the department and shall be assessed based on manufacturer labeler codes as used in the Medicaid rebate program. (b) Fees collected under this section shall fund collection and analysis of information on pharmaceutical marketing activities under 18 VSA §§ 4632 and 4633; analysis of prescription drug data needed by the Office of the Attorney General for enforcement activities; the Vermont Prescription Monitoring System established in 18 VSA.
-Chapter 91, subchapter 2; statewide unused prescription drug disposal initiatives; prevention of prescription drug misuse, abuse, and diversion; the substance misuse prevention oversight and advisory council established in 18 VSA § 4803; treatment of substance use disorder; exploration of nonpharmacological approaches to pain management; a hospital antimicrobial program for the purpose of reducing hospital-acquired
+Vt.
+Stat.
+Ann. tit.
+33, § 2004 § 2004.
+Manufacturer Fee. (a) Annually, each pharmaceutical manufacturer or labeler of prescription drugs that are paid for by the Department of Vermont Health Access for individuals participating in Medicaid, Dr. Dynasaur, or VPharm shall pay a fee to the agency of human services.
+The fee shall be 1.75 percent of the previous calendar year's prescription drug spending by the department and shall be assessed based on manufacturer labeler codes as used in the Medicaid rebate program. (b) Fees collected under this section shall fund collection and analysis of information on pharmaceutical marketing activities under 18 VSA §§ 4632 and 4633; analysis of prescription drug data needed by the Office of the Attorney General for enforcement activities; the Vermont Prescription Monitoring System established in 18 VSA Chapter 84a; the evidence-based education program established in 18 VSA.
+Chapter 91, subchapter 2; statewide unused prescription drug disposal initiatives; prevention of prescription drug misuse, abuse, and diversion; the substance misuse prevention oversight and advisory council established in 18 VSA § 4803; treatment of substance use disorder; exploration of nonpharmacological approaches to pain management; a hospital antimicrobial program for the purpose of reducing hospital-acquired infections; the purchase and distribution of fentanyl testing strips;

-VERMONT

-Program components the purchase and distribution of naloxone to emergency medical

-(continued) services personnel; and any opioid-antagonist education, training, and distribution program operated by the Department of Health or its agents.
+VERMONT Program components (continued) the purchase and distribution of naloxone to emergency medical services personnel; and any opioid-antagonist education, training, and distribution program operated by the Department of Health or its agents.
 The fees shall be collected in the evidence-based education and advertising fund established in section 2004a of this title. (c) The secretary of human services or designee shall make rules for the implementation of this section. (d) The department shall maintain on its website a list of the manufacturers who have failed to provide timely payment as required under this section.

-Miscellaneous provisions N/A

-Recently proposed legislation No.
+Miscellaneous provisions N/A Recently proposed legislation 2021 Vermont House Bill No. 50, Vermont 2021-2022 Legislative Session, 2021 Vermont House Bill No. 50, Vermont 2021-2022 Legislative Session (Introduced).
+An act relating to pharmacists providing information on the proper disposal of unused regulated drugs.
+Bill proposes to require pharmacists dispensing regulated drugs to provide patients with information regarding the importance of and processes for proper disposal of unused medication.
+2021 Vermont House Bill No. 462, Vermont 2021-2022 Legislative Session (Enrolled)(April 29, 2022).
+An act relating to miscellaneous Department of Health programs including requiring pharmacies with 10 or more outlets to host a drug disposal kiosk.